-Mr Muljadi Irawan, (Non-Executive Director, Member of the Remuneration and Nomination Committee) appointed 9 July 2018.
+Mr Muljadi Irawan, (Non-Executive Director, Member of the Remuneration and Nomination Committee appointed 9 July 2018.)

 Mr Irawan holds a Bachelor of Commerce, majoring in Management Information Systems from the University of British Columbia, Vancouver Canada.
-After graduating from the University of British Columbia, Mr Irawan has helped to develop and expand PT Bintang Group, an Indonesian domiciled company with a diversified investment portfolio including property, renewable energy power plants, water treatment and mining, and focussing on a shipping business.
+After graduation, Mr Irawan has helped to develop and expand PT Bintang Group, an Indonesian domiciled company with a diversified investment portfolio including property, renewable energy power plants, water treatment and mining, and focussing on a shipping business.